So, what is the first thing that occurs to you when you start brainstorming about your B2B sales strategy?

 SalesIntel has been a preferred B2B data provider for account-based teams.
 With a wide range of filters, SalesIntel helps you to work on specific accounts that match your marketing and sales criteria.

-Let’s get to use statistics that will encourage you to add social media to your sales strategy.
+Let’s get to use statistics that will encourage you to add social media to your business to business sales strategy.

 - 82% of prospects are okay with being reached out to via social networks.